simonhwk/RM_AprilTagLayoutGen/README.md

 ## Running the Script

+First, go into the script and configure your scaling factors.
+Set tagScale to a negative integer if you wish to size each tag independently.
-Run the following:
+Then, run the following:

 ./maketags.sh <list of link numbers>

-Alternatively, the script is run using:
+Alternatively, the script can be run using:

 python atagmain.py -i <input file> -l <list of link numbers>